olaor/olaor.github.io/_posts/2021-03-23-setting-up-github.io.md

 ```

 Commit the code in GitHub's text web based text editor or in your
-locally cloned repo and after some seconds or even minutes you new
+locally cloned repo and after some seconds or even minutes your new
 blog is ready for use.

 ## Fill your blog with content